LadyAelita/DnD5e-Northland1300/Classes/Sorcerer (Revised).md

 ### Dream Walking (14th level)

-You gain the ability to cast an improved version of *Dream* at will, without expanding spell slots.
+You gain the ability to cast an improved version of *Dream* at will, without expending spell slots.
 This can also be combined with your regular long rest sleep, provided that you aren't using *Vivid Dreams* to get a pleasant dream at the same time.

 If you cast that spell through this feature, you can switch freely between creatures once every 10 minutes and can also opt not to shape the target's dreams, but instead just observe and watch them unfold.